SuperTardig/so_long/README.md

 # so_long
-The goal of this 42 school project is to create a small 2d game using the school own graphic library, the MiniLibX.
+The goal of this 42 school project is to create a small 2d game using the school's graphic library, the MiniLibX.
 This project is a good introduction to graphical programmation due to it's simplicity and use of basic concepts.
 # Mandatory
 The mandatory requirements for this project are as follows:
   - The program take a file ending in .ber as argument, which contains the map